 Team Evaluation and Assessment Measure - quality improvement (TEAM-QI)

-- Multi-disciplinary team (MDT) working is the cornerstone of maternity services in England, however the MDT structures and effectiveness are variable, and failures in teamwork are often reported when poor outcomes occur.
+- Multi-disciplinary team (MDT) working is the cornerstone of health and social care services, however the MDT structures and effectiveness are variable, and failures in teamwork are often reported when poor outcomes occur.

 - TEAM-QI has been developed by leading experts multidisciplinary in teamwork and builds on the success of the award-winning MDT-FIT, an evidence-based team improvement programme for cancer.